joelin79/joelin79/README.md

 - `2024/07/12` Joined **PickTrip** as an `iOS Developer` and `Marketer`
 - `2024/08` Signed a collaboration agreement with Taiwan **Central Weather Administration (CWA)**
 - `2024/10` Joined Husky Robotics Firmware Team
+- `2025/01/01` Awarded a Utility Model Patent for a Mobile Earthquake Early Warning System (中華民國新型第 M664996 號)

 --------------------------------------------------------